pnacht/pnacht/README.md

 See below some of the tools developed by GOSST and the OpenSSF:

-- [Scorecards][scorecards]: automated checks to evaluate a project's security practices and suggest improvements as needed;
+- [Scorecard][scorecard]: automated checks to evaluate a project's security practices and suggest improvements as needed;
 - [SLSA][slsa] (pronounced "salsa"): a standard and protocol to ensure an artifact's provenance, guaranteeing it comes from the expected location and process.
 This aims to